Sambrlon/GO/README.md

-# Go installation and HelloWorld Guide for Ubuntu 17
+# Go installation Ubuntu 17
-Go lang tutorials and projects
+This is short instruction about GoLang installtion from https://golang.org/dl/

+At first - update your system
+$ sudo apt update
+$ sudo apt upgrade